wallarm/product-documentation/docs/latest/api/overview.md

 ### Your own client

+!!! info "API credentials and SSO"
+    When SSO is enabled for the user, authentication for requests to Wallarm API via UUID and secret key becomes unavailable for this user.
+Find detailed information is [SSO configuration](../admin-en/configuration-guides/sso/employ-user-auth.md#sso-and-api-authentication) article.

 Your UUID and secret key are used for request authentication.

 1. Sign in to your Wallarm account in the [EU Cloud](https://my.wallarm.com/) or [US Cloud](https://us1.my.wallarm.com/) → **Settings** → **API credentials**.